 Purpose of Chapel/Campus Life Events

-Prairie’s Sole Purpose is to be, and invite others to be, lovers of God…who make disciples, who influence culture, and who build His kingdom.
+From the beginning of the school in 1922, our motto and heartbeat has been “To know Christ and make Him known.”
+Closely related to this motto is a more recently crafted statement that we have entitled “Our Sole Purpose”, which is “To be, and invite others to be, lovers of God…who make disciples, who influence culture, and who build His kingdom”.
 Chapel is an intentionally carved out sacred space within our busy lives for worship, developing relationship with God and prioritizing seeking His kingdom as a whole community.

 Mission of Chapel/Campus Life Events